Can GOP do the Pennsylvania Polka?

 TIME OUT: ORANGE YOU GLAD IT’S FAT TUESDAY?

-Christians worldwide today celebrating Shove Tuesday, Carnival, or in the Francophone world, Mardi Gras – a final blowout before the Lenten season of atonement begins on Ash Wednesday.
+Christians worldwide today celebrating Shrove Tuesday, Carnival, or in the Francophone world, Mardi Gras – a final blowout before the Lenten season of atonement begins on Ash Wednesday.
 One of the great shows is in a small Belgian city.
 Atlas Obscura: “Tracing its roots back beyond writing to a long tradition based in oral folklore, the city of Binche does Carnival like nowhere else on the planet. … Nearly 1000 ‘Gilles,’ traditionally male and ranging in age anywhere from toddler to elder, appear in a heavy overstuffed, vibrant costume consisting of clogs and bells.
 In the morning they wield sticks to ward off evil while donning a disconcerting wax mask with green glasses, the latter of which is swapped for hats decorated with towering white ostrich plumes in the afternoon.
 Oranges are handed out as tokens by the Gilles to spectators.
 By nightfall, the oranges frequently end up being thrown about, occasionally resulting in nearby buildings suffering collateral damage…”

 Flag on the play? - Email us at